claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 …Maybe.

 ### <u>The Aspirations of Apollo Carver</u>
 Another novel, thematically Moralistic.
-The story centers on the life of a man who aspires to be the best that he can be, despite facing a series of deeply harrowing life events.
+The story centers on a man who aspires to be the best that he can be, despite facing a series of deeply harrowing life events.

 ### <u>Assorted Poetry</u>
 [no content yet]